-Overview: Tucked in a valley in north central Arkansas' lush Ozark Mountains, rural Mountain View started in 1878 and has a somewhat touristy vibe.
-It is known as the "Folk Music Capital of the World" and is a popular place with music lovers from around the region.
+Tucked in a pretty valley in north central Arkansas' lush Ozark Mountains, homey Mountain View started in 1878 and is infused with folk and bluegrass music.
+It fact, it is known as the "Folk Music Capital of the World" and has a slightly touristy vibe.
+Historic structures made from locally quarried stone dot the downtown.

 Population: 3,000 (city proper)

 Cost of Living: 37% below the national average.